wsjk/Capstone_2/README.md

 <summary><h1>The Client</h1></summary>
 <p>

-The boom of e-commerce has resulted in online retailers servicing millions of customers.
-Retaining customers so that they continue purchasing on their site requires specialized marketing techniques.
-It is not feasible, however, to use marketing techniques specific to each individual customer.
-If the customer pool can be segmented into smaller groups, then the time required to develop effective marketing techniques can be reduced.
+The boom of e-commerce has resulted in online retailers servicing billions of customers <sup><a href = https://www.statista.com/statistics/251666/number-of-digital-buyers-worldwide/>[1]</a></sup>.
+Furthermore, it is also estimated that 96% of Americans shop online <sup><a href = http://www.cpcstrategy.com/blog/2017/05/ecommerce-statistics-infographic/>[2]</a></sup>.
+With so many options in the realm of online shopping, a major goal in e-commerce is customer retention.
+A common approach to achieving this is through specialized marketing techniques.
+It is not feasible, however, to develop marketing techniques specific to each individual customer.
+If the customer pool can be segmented into smaller groups, then the time required to develop effective marketing techniques can be reduced -- which is why it is important for companies to truly understand their customers.

 </p>
 </details>